LawRato

 Answer #1

 Query perused.
-I would advise you to kindly come and meet us for a face to face meeting with all the requisite documents and court case details.
-For further consultancy and legal services you may contact us.
+I would advise you to kindly come and meet us for a face-to-face meeting with all the requisite documents and court case details.
+Lawyer fees for civil case in India may vary depending on the complexity of the case and legal representation required.
+For further consultancy and legal services, you may contact us.

 Answer #2

-It is illegal for an advocate to ask for a percentage of recovery money since it is specifically prohibited under law.
-You should immediately change your advocate and engage an ethical one.
-YOu may contact for further discussion.
+Dear Client, it is illegal for an advocate to ask for a percentage of recovery money, as it is specifically prohibited under law.
+Instead of paying advocate fees for civil cases on a percentage basis, it is advisable to discuss a fixed fee structure.
+You should immediately consider changing your advocate and engaging an ethical one.
+If you are in Tamil Nadu, you may also check the standard advocate fees for civil cases in Tamil Nadu before proceeding.
+You may contact us for further discussion.

 Answer #3